Reconstructing PTA measurements via early seeding of supermassive black holes

-It has been suggested that most SMBHs might have primarily grown via mass accretion up until $ z\approx1$, post which mergers become relevant (e.g., \citealt{Kulier:2015, Zou_2024, sato2025evolution}).
-Accordingly, we subsequently evolve our seeds through an accretion‐driven growth model (described in Section~\ref{sec:growth model for BHs}).
-We note that, in principle, mergers could have driven a part of SMBHs mass growth.
-However, in this work we are exploring early seeded SMBHs and owing to their low number density these black holes seldom merge prior to $z \approx 1$ (see Fig.~\ref{fig:BH merger rate} later).
-Moreover, in order be consistent with observations, we calibrate the accretion parameters so that the resulting SMBH masses reproduce, to first order, the empirical black‐hole–halo mass relations.
+It has been suggested that most SMBHs might have primarily grown via mass accretion until $z\approx1$, after which mergers become relevant (e.g., \cite{Kulier:2015, Zou_2024, sato2025evolution}).
+Accordingly, after $z_{\rm start}$, we evolve our seeds through an accretion-driven growth model described in detail in Ref.~\cite{SupplementalMaterial}, Sec.~II.
+Since our seed growth model is calibrated to the empirical BH--halo mass relation, the resulting GW predictions are largely insensitive to its details.
+In principle, mergers might contribute to SMBH growth; however, for the early-seeded, low-number-density population considered here, mergers are rare (see Fig.~\ref{fig:BH merger rate} and its discussion).